Self-service client installation guide

 FileVault on macOS

-If FileVault full-disk encryption is enabled on a Mac, the Self-service client will not be launched until FileVault unlocks the disk.
+If FileVault full-disk encryption is enabled on a Mac, the self-service client will not be launched until FileVault unlocks the disk.
 This means the Reset password button will not be displayed right after such a Mac is powered on or rebooted.
 To unlock the disk, the user should log in with another account whose credentials they know (e.g. local administrator account).
 After the disk is unlocked, the user can sign out from that account and reset their password from the login screen as normal.

 After resetting the account password, the FileVault password will remain as it was.
 This means if the Mac is rebooted again, the user will not be able to unlock the disk with their new password.
-Adaxes Self-service client will offer the user to synchronize the new password to FileVault and complete the password reset.
+Adaxes self-service client will offer the user to synchronize the new password to FileVault and complete the password reset.
 The user will need to enter the credentials of a SecureToken administrator (e.g. local administrator account), as only such accounts have the permissions to update FileVault data.
 The notification that prompts the user to complete the password reset can be customized.

 Installation

-You can download Adaxes Self-service client here.
+You can download Adaxes self-service client here.

 System requirements